PowerBASIC Gazette #19 (English)

 installment, an overview, was published in a previous Gazette, and

 can be found at www.powerbasic.com.
-The second article in the
+The

 series, "Sending E-mail with PB/DLL", follows below.
 Stay tuned